-- Providing Copy Advice and supporting tools, such as a Content Manual, to help OMA members determine whether advertising campaigns are appropriate for display on OOH advertising signs. - Offering a Concept Advisory Service to advertisers and OMA members to help them determine whether advertising concepts are appropriate. - Delivering annual Content Training to advertisers and OMA members, in conjunction with The Australian Association of National Advertisers (AANA), Ad Standards, and The Alcohol Beverages Advertising Code Scheme (ABAC), with clear guidance on industry codes and how to best comply. - Providing members with the tools to map schools and ensure that advertisement placement decisions are made appropriately.
+- Providing Copy Advice and supporting tools, such as a Content Manual, to help OMA members determine whether advertising campaigns are appropriate for display on OOH advertising signs. - Delivering annual Content Training to advertisers and OMA members, in conjunction with The Australian Association of National Advertisers (AANA), Ad Standards, and The Alcohol Beverages Advertising Code Scheme (ABAC), with clear guidance on industry codes and how to best comply. - Providing members with the tools to map schools and ensure that advertisement placement decisions are made appropriately.